 View Alex's blog for updates on his preparation - http://almoukov.wordpress.com/

 Andy is one of our Mountain Biking Ambassadors.

 Andy Blair is a cross country mountain biker for the Swell-Specialized team.
 He has been racing bikes for nearly 20 years and have been a member of multiple national teams in XCO and XCM.
 He loves to race anything on dirt (and even tarmac) including marathon, XCO, stage race, Super-D & CX.
 He is also a keen skier and an engineer.

-2nd 2012 Cape to Cape MTB Stage Race, Margaret River WA
+2 time winner of Cape to Cape MTB Stage race in Margaret River (and twice 2nd place)

 Brendan is one of our Trail Running Ambassadors.

 Brendan Davies has represented Australia four times across a range of disciplines including road, mountain and trail running.
 His other great honour was to be named by his ultra running peers and the governing body of ultra running in Australia - AURA as the 2012 Australian Ultra Runner of the Year.
 A dream of Brendan's was to win The North Face 100 which he not only won in 2013 but also set a new course record of 9 hours 16 minutes 12 seconds which is a huge achievement.
 Brendan is also part of the Inov-8 International Trail Running Team.